-This course enables students to develop an understanding of social science theories as they apply to individual development, the development of intimate relationships, and family and parent-child relationships.
-Students will explore a range of issues relating to the development of individuals and families in contemporary Canadian society as well as in other cultures and historical periods.
-They will develop the investigative skills required to conduct research on individuals, intimate relationships, and parent-child roles and relationships in Canada.
+This course enables students to draw on sociological, psychological, and anthropological theories and research to analyse the development of individuals, intimate relationships, and family and parent-child relationships.
+Students will focus on issues and challenges facing individuals and families in Canada's diverse society.
+They will develop analytical tools that enable them to assess various factors affecting families and to consider policies and practices intended to support families in Canada.
+They will develop the investigative skills required to conduct and communicate the results of research on individuals, intimate relationships, and parent-child relationships.